digilens-ar/Instructions-App/README.md

   - Select **Download ZIP** and extract manually.
 5. Back in Unity Hub, head to the **Projets** tab and click **Add** → **Add project from disk**, and select the cloned/extracted repository folder.

+The project has now been added to the Unity Hub and is ready to be opened.

 ---

 ## Installing Snapdragon Spaces